dimastatz/metavox/README.md

 ## Premium Features (Subscription or Pro License)
 These advanced features cater to professional users looking for high-quality, scalable, and enhanced automation capabilities.
 🚀 Support other known slides formats, like pdf, images, etc
-🚀 Access to high-quality TTS voices
+🚀 Access to high-quality TTS voices in multiple Lamguages
 🚀 Support for multiple languages and accents
 🚀 AI-powered voice cloning for custom narration
 🚀 Control narration speed and pitch